MahsinSaifullah/connex-one-test/README.md

 ## Installation:

-- After cloning the repo run `npm i` in ther root to install dependencies for the backend.
+- After cloning the repo run `npm i` in the root to install dependencies for the backend.
-- Then run `cd client` and again run `npm i` to install dependencies for the frontend.
+- Then `cd client` and again run `npm i` to install dependencies for the frontend.
 - Create a `.env` file in the root of the project and copy the following there:

 ```